-Blake Alexander has a Bachelor of Commerce degree from Dalhousie University and is the current financial controller of CLAC.
-He has been in this role for just under 9 years.
-Previously work in the insurance industry for the captive management company, Marsh Management Service (Bermuda) Ltd. He was the Financial Controller at Marsh for 19 of the 27 years he spent with the company.
+Blake Alexander has a Bachelor of Commerce degree from Dalhousie University and is the current financial controller of Coralisle Insurance (BVI) Ltd., CIC & CRe.
+From 2011 to 2021, he was the financial controller of CLAC and prior to joining Coralisle Group Ltd., he worked in the insurance industry for Marsh Management Service (Bermuda) Ltd., a captive management company from 1982 to 2010.
+He was the Financial Controller at Marsh for 19 of the 27 years he spent with the company.